sukikrishna/powerOutages/README.md

 |`'CLIMATE.REGION'`	       |U.S. Climate regions as specified by National Centers for Environmental Information (nine climatically consistent regions in continental U.S.A.)|
 |`'HURRICANE.NAMES'`	       |If the outage is due to a hurricane, then the hurricane name is given by this variable|

+NOTE: For consistency, we set a random seed of 321 for every random sample that was generated in the notebook.

 ## Data Cleaning and Exploratory Data Analysis

 Before analyzing our power outage dataset, we would first conduct data cleaning to make the data more convenient for analysis.